-13 For the euro area countries, this choice implies the possibility of different projected future short-term rates, even if they share the same central bank.
-Countries with a higher long-term interest rate in February 2022, will have a higher projected future short rate.
-In this way, our projections for the short rate will not only incorporate the overall rise in long-term government bond yields between autumn 2021 and February 2022, but also the cross-country differences in risk premia that existed at the end of February 2022.
+13 Note that this choice implies the possibility of different projected future short-term rates for the Euro area countries, even if they share the same central bank.
+Countries with a higher long-term interest rate in November 2022, will have higher projected future short rates.
+In this way, our projections for the short rate will not only incorporate the overall rise in long-term government bond yields since autumn 2021, but also the cross-country differences in risk premia that existed at the beginning of November 2022.
 We consider this an advantage.
-14 Another illustration of our rather conservative approach is our use of the IMF projections (WEO) of October 2021 for inflation until 2026.
-To the extent that these projections do (did) not capture the strong rise of inflation since autumn 2021, our assumptions regarding the level of inflation in the near future may be too low.
-Given the negative effect of inflation on r - g, our estimates for the latter may be too high.